appuio/docs/how-tos.rst

 Now that OpenShift knows your private key and the builder is able to use it, you can create a new S2I build configuration, specifying your private repository as a source.

-Create a new build config using the following command:
+Create a new build config using the following command (while in your project's directory with git remotes defined):

 ::

-  $ oc new-build YOUR_REPOSITORY_SSH_URL --strategy="source"
+  $ oc new-build . --strategy="source" -i "s2i-image-stream"

+The ``s2i-image-stream`` above apecifies the S2I-builder image OpenShift is going to use to build your application source.

-Add the ``sshsecret`` to the newly created build config:
+As a final step, add the ``sshsecret`` to the newly created build config:

 ::

   $ oc set build-secret --source bc/newly-created-build sshsecret

+You should now be able to successfully run your source-to-image builds on OpenShift.

 All of those steps are also explained in the `official documentation <https://docs.openshift.org/latest/dev_guide/builds.html#ssh-key-authentication>`__.